pactflow/docs.pactflow.io/website/docs/docs/on-premises/installation/migrating-from-pact-broker.md

 1. Re-use your existing Pact Broker environment variables, updating the names to read `PACTFLOW_*` instead of `PACT_BROKER_*`.
 A full list of the Pactflow environment variables can be found [here](https://docs.pactflow.io/docs/on-premises/environment-variables).

-:::note
+:::tip

-It is crucial that all `PACTBROKER_DATABASE_*` environment variables are renamed to `PACTFLOW_DATABASE_*` while their `values` remain the same.
+It is crucial that all `PACT_BROKER_DATABASE_*` environment variables are renamed to `PACTFLOW_DATABASE_*` while their `values` remain the same.
 This is because your existing Pact Broker database will be used, and updated for use with Pactflow as part of the process.
 :::

-2. Remove the environment variables called `PACT_BROKER_AUTO_MIGRATE_DB` and `PACT_BROKER_AUTO_MIGRATE_DB_DATA`
-3. Add a new environment variable to replace these called `PACTFLOW_DATABASE_AUTO_MIGRATE`, set its value to `true`.
+2. If you previously set the environment variables `PACT_BROKER_AUTO_MIGRATE_DB` and `PACT_BROKER_AUTO_MIGRATE_DB_DATA` remove these and replace them with a new environment variable named `PACTFLOW_DATABASE_AUTO_MIGRATE`.
+Set its value to `true`.
 This environment variable will allow your existing database to be updated with the required structures and data to support Pactflow, and maintain any existing data.
+You do not need to add the new variable if you did not previously set `PACT_BROKER_AUTO_MIGRATE_DB` and `PACT_BROKER_AUTO_MIGRATE_DB_DATA`.

 4. When the Pactflow instance starts up the migrations will run automatically.
 The migrations can be run manually instead if needed.
 See details [here](https://docs.pactflow.io/docs/on-premises/upgrading/database-migrations)

 ## Multiple Pact Broker instances